 Arriving at Starigrad Fortress in Omis

 The 15th century Starigrad Fortress Omis was strategically built on a peak overlooking the town, river and sea, but is overshadowed by taller mountains, as well.
-When we arrived at the fort, the wind was fierce, knocking me over as I climbed the stairs inside.
-We battled the wind in the interior of the Starigrad Omis fort, no doubt looking like the idiot weathermen who report live from the middle of a hurricane.
+When we arrived at the fort, the wind was fierce, knocking me over as I climbed the staircase inside.
+We battled the wind in the interior courtyard of the Starigrad Omis fort, no doubt looking like the idiot weathermen who report live from the middle of a hurricane.
 Unable to steady myself with my camera, I could only snap a few shots from the top.
 Still, we felt victorious.

 Our Top Tips for Visiting Omis, Croatia